Demo-Smart-Factory-Concordia-University/OpenFactory/README.md

 [![Unit tests](https://github.com/Demo-Smart-Factory-Concordia-University/OpenFactory/actions/workflows/unittests.yml/badge.svg)](https://github.com/Demo-Smart-Factory-Concordia-University/OpenFactory/actions/workflows/unittests.yml)

+**OpenFactory** aims to streamline the integration of manufacturing devices into a cohesive data processing ecosystem, enabling efficient data streaming to Kafka for analysis and decision-making.
+It is a distributed cluster designed for seamless integration of manufacturing devices, providing an adaptable infrastructure to interface both MTConnect-enabled and retrofitted devices, using adapters when necessary.

 ## Key Features

 - **Device Integration**: Supports both MTConnect-enabled devices directly and non-enabled devices via adapters, providing flexibility in connecting diverse equipment.